pusle/ember-drupal-waterwheel/README.md

 ## Drupal Site Configuration

-1. Your Drupal backend needs to have the JSON API and Simple OAuth contrib modules enabled.
+1. Your Drupal backend needs to have the JSON API contrib module enabled.
 From your Drupal root, run:
     * `composer require "drupal/jsonapi" "drupal/simple_oauth:~2.0" -o`
-    * `drush en -y jsonapi simple_oauth`
+    * `drush en -y jsonapi`

-1. Generate encryption keys for OAuth:
-    * `openssl genrsa -out private.key 2048`
-    * `openssl rsa -in private.key -pubout > public.key`

-1. On your Drupal site, browse to `/admin/config/people/simple_oauth` and enter the full paths to both encryption keys in the Simple OAuth Settings.

-1. Browse to `/admin/config/people/simple_oauth/oauth2_client/add` to create OAuth client settings for this app.
-For "Label", specify something like "Ember Waterwheel app".
-Leave all other settings at their defaults and click "Save".
-Copy the UUID from the list of OAuth clients and paste it into this application's `config/environment.js` at the location marked with a @todo.
-Also fill in the Drupal site's URL in that same file.

-1. CORS needs to be enabled on the Drupal site.
-Place/modify the following lines at the bottom of your `sites/default/services.yml` file:
+1. Cross-Origin Resource Sharing (CORS) needs to be enabled on the Drupal site.
+Modify the related lines near the bottom of your `sites/default/services.yml` file:

 ```yaml
 cors.config: